PALMER LAKE, EL PASO COUNTY, COLORADO, GEOLOGY

 The purpose of this web page is to describe the geology in and near the town of Palmer Lake, Colorado.
 The description is general and non-technical.
 I avoid using technical terms that are not commonly understood and not in an internet accessible dictionary.
 Where it is helpful to use an obscure technical term, I define or discuss it.

 Figure 1 is a map showing geologic features in the vicinity of Palmer Lake.
-The map is based on detailed maps provided in references 1 and 2.
+The map is based on detailed maps provided by Keller and others (2006) and Thorson and others (2008).
 However, Figure 1 is simplified by omitting detail primarily of interest to professional geologists.
 The most obvious feature in the area is the Rampart Range.
 The town of Palmer Lake sits at the base of this mountain range, which rises to elevations exceeding 9000 feet along its crest about five miles west of the town.
 The bedrock of the Rampart Range is granite.
 The mountainous granite terrane is terminated abruptly on its east side by the Rampart Range Fault (dashed line with triangles).

 Figure 1.
 Generalized geologic map of Palmer Lake, Colorado and vicinity.

-The bedrock east of the Rampart Range Fault is mostly sandstone composed of grains of granitic material.
-The sandstone is layered.
+The bedrock east of the Rampart Range Fault is mostly sandstone and conglomerate composed of granitic material.
+The sandstone and conglomerate is layered.
 The layers result from differences in the size and composition of the grains, cementing material binding the grains together, clay content, and other internal features.
-This sandstone and clayey material is part of the geologic unit called Dawson Formation.
-Part of this formation is conspicuously exposed in cliffs around Ben Lomand Mountain and Elephant Rock.
-The area labeled Dawson Fm on Figure 1 is where the formation is at the ground surface or is covered by local deposits of colluvium or alluvium.
+There are some layers of claystone and siltstone.
+This sandy and clayey rock material is part of the geologic unit called Dawson Formation.
+The upper part of this formation is conspicuously exposed in cliffs around Ben Lomand Mountain and Elephant Rock.
+The area labeled Dawson Fm on Figure 1 is where the formation is at the ground surface or is covered by thin local deposits of colluvium or alluvium.
 Colluvium is loose material that has washed, rolled, and crept downslope due to gravity.
 Extensive deposits of colluvium around Ben Lomand Mountain are shown on Figure 1.
 Some smaller areas of colluvium are not shown.
 Alluvium present along small ephemeral streams in the Dawson Fm area is also not shown.
 Ben Lomand Mountain is capped by gravel, which is reported to be over 60 feet thick in places.

 Monument Creek flows from the Rampart Range between Raspberry Mountain and Chautauqua Mountain and then flows southeastward parallel to Highway 105.
 It is joined by North Monument Creek, which exits the Rampart Range between Chautauqua Mountain and Sundance Mountain.
 These creek bottoms are filled with alluvium.
 A small gravel covered terrace parallels Monument Creek at Pine Crest.
 It is labeled Lower Terrace Gravel on Figure 1.
 It slopes upward away from the stream to about 40 feet above it at Shady Lane.